rlivingsus/misc/AllBooks.md

 - Navarro, Joe: What every Body is saying; The dictionary of body language (kindle)
 - Nayler, Ray: The Mountain in the Sea
 - Nesbit, E:
-- Ness, Patrick: Chaos Walking: trilogy
+- Ness, Patrick: Chaos Walking: 1) The Knife of Never Letting Go, 2) The Ask and the Answer, 3) Monsters of Men
 - Netz, Reviel: The Archimedes Codex
 - Neuvel, Sylvain: The Test; TAKE THEM TO THE STARS: 1)A History of What Comes Next
 - Newitz, Annalee: The Future of Another Timeline
 - Newman, TJ: Falling
-- Newport, Cal: Deep Work, A World without email
+- Newport, Cal: Deep Work, A World without email, So Good they cant ignore you
 - Newsham, Brad: Take Me with You
 - Nez, Chester: Code Talker
 - Ng, Celeste: Our Missing Hearts